• Skip to primary navigation

 carrots and parsnips are roasted until soft and lightly caramelised

-Garnish with chopped herbs and serve warm along with your favorite roast dishes.
+Garnish this tasty side dish with chopped herbs such as fresh parsley and fresh rosemary, and serve warm along with your favorite roast dishes.

 honey glazed parsnips and carrots are served in a bowl